mcneel/help-docs/_en/flamingo/5/help/libraries.md

 ## Environment Library
 {: #environment}
 Environments can be saved in the library.
-This allows Environment settings to be passed from one model to another.
-For more details, got to [Environments](environment-tab.html)
+This lets Environment settings to be passed from one model to another.
+For more details, go to [Environments](environment-tab.html).

 ## Library Settings
 {: #settings}